- 1 Characteristics, uses and history of common grapevine

 Photo of grapes, a fruit of autumn

-Most vines are edible wild plants whose leaves can be picked when they are tender and eaten.
+Most grapevines are edible wild plants whose leaves can be picked when they are tender and eaten.
 They are used to wrap meats, rice, mushrooms, etc.

 Even from their tender shoots water can be extracted to drink in case of need, but, attention !: They should not be confused with other toxic plants, like Menispermum canadense L. (“Canadian moonseed” or “common moonseed”), a North American shrub whose fruits remember the grapes and which are very toxic, having produced many cases of deaths in children who confuse them with grapes.

-Some species of vines (Vitaceae) produce fruits, grapes, which are edible.
+Some species of grapevines (Vitaceae) produce fruits, grapes, which are edible.
 The fruits of others are too rough and should be eaten for the preparation of jams, cakes or drinks.

 Do not confuse the grape with another species that could lead to confusion, the sarsaparilla (Smilax aspera), a plant very common in America and Europe, which is used as a medicinal plant, although its fruits, rich in saponins, are toxic.